maxinuss/projects/index.md

 ## Some challenges that I made.

-Actually I have more than 14 years of experience with PHP and 3 year with NodeJs.
+I have more than 14 years of experience with PHP and 3 year with NodeJs.
 There is a list of challenges that I made:

 - PHP / Slim 3: [https://github.com/maxinuss/test-planets](https://github.com/maxinuss/test-planets)